Relaxing, and Focusing: GABA and Glutamate in the Human Brain

 Yin and yang is a Chinese philosophical idea that emphasizes how opposing elements may be complementary, interrelated, and interdependent in nature, and how they can give birth to each other.

-GABA is the most important inhibitory neurotransmitter in the brain, appearing in 30 to 40% of synapses.
-It helps counter-balance glutamate, the brain’s main excitatory neurotransmitter—the yang to GABA’s yin.
-It has been termed “nature’s Valium” for its relaxing impact.
+GABA is the brain’s top calming neurotransmitter, found in 30 to 40% of connections.
+It helps balance glutamate, the chief jolting neurotransmitter – the yang to GABA’s yin.
+It’s been called “nature’s chill pill” for its calming effect.

-GABA and glutamate are the most abundant neurotransmitters in the brain and are involved in controlling alertness, anxiety, muscular tension, and memory processes.
+GABA and glutamate are the most common neurotransmitters in the brain, helping control alertness, worries, muscle tightness, and memory functions.

 Glutamate